What it feels like to listen to Limp Bizkit for the first time

 I got some serious Eminem vibes from this track, apart from the line where Xzibit reveals that he and Fred ‘about to go half on Microsoft’.
 I reckon Eminem would have been more ambitious and reached for the likes of Apple.

-No one can deny that the theme tune to Mission: Impossible is up there with the best, along with The Lion King, Baywatch, ER, Goosebumps, and DuckTales, so Limp Bizkit’s choice to sample this for Take A Look Around was a good decision.
+No-one can deny that the theme tune to Mission: Impossible is up there with the best, along with The Lion King, Baywatch, ER, Goosebumps, and DuckTales, so Limp Bizkit’s choice to sample this for Take A Look Around was a good decision.
 As well as jumping up and down on my bed dancing to Rollin’, I discovered that I can also do a mean impression of a spy whilst listening to this song.
-This time though I forgot to cover my webcam, so if you happen to be on the Ultimate Nerds Forum and come across this footage, please kindly move along.

 An emotional song that kicks off with the lyrics ‘I just read your letter, it says that you’ll be gone for a while’ and sets Fred off on a path of utter desperation, not knowing what to do with himself.
 Who it is that has written the letter isn’t clear, but we can only guess it’s from Ben Stiller.